jianyanglab/dNdS-Fun/docs/documentation/04_Example.md

 ## Input Data
 `dNdS-Fun` supports two types of input data:
 - Somatic mutation data with functional impact scores (annotated in the sixth column).
 - Somatic mutation data without functional impact scores.
-This type of data requires an additional CADD score database, available here[link](https://jianyanglab.github.io/dNdS-Fun/documentation/03_data.html).
+This type of data requires an additional CADD score database, available here [link](https://jianyanglab.github.io/dNdS-Fun/documentation/03_data.html).
 Place the database in the path specified by our software or provide the correct path for the software to locate it.
 We support both GRCh37 and GRCh38 human genome; please use the corresponding model to ensure compatibility.

 For instructions on annotating the functional impact score in the input data, please refer to the `Preparing Reference Data` section of this tutorial.